 Compliance Actions and Schedule

-Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the WLAs.
+Responsible Dischargers shall comply with the requirements of this General Permit and the Sediment TMDL Requirements in Attachment H. The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the waste load allocations.
 The North Coast Sediment TMDL Implementation Policy does not include an implementation date for this TMDL.
 Therefore, Responsible Dischargers are required to comply with this TMDL upon the effective date of this General Permit.

 iv.
 Eel River – Middle Fork Sediment TMDL